Juul03/ID-tech-track-23-24/README.md

 # Disney Incident Matcher
 Welcome to my repository of Disney Incident Matcher.
 This is a datavisualisation build in a 6 week study program in the third year of the bachelor Communication and Multimedia Design (CMD) at HvA.

+First and foremost, I want to clarify that this application is not intended to make light of or mock individuals who have experienced real incidents.
+Such incidents are serious and deserve our respect.
+This application is solely created for entertainment purposes.

 ## What is the Disney Incident Matcher?
 The incident matcher is an application whereby people who are in for a laugh can match the type of incident they are most likely to overcome when attending to Disney/Universal studios Orlando, Florida.